estride/Tigerspike_Test/README.md

   After setting the connection string run Update-Database to run Migrations to create database.

-  ~ Currently No seed methods are provided to create the database
+  ~ Currently No seed methods are provided to create the records i tables

   # Run